tldr-pages/tldr/pages/linux/qm-clone.md

 `qm copy {{100}} {{102}} --description {{description}}`

-- Create a full clone of the source VM:
+- Copy a virtual machine creating a full copy of all disks:

 `qm copy {{100}} {{102}} --full`